birbmaaan/appcues_demo_app/README.md

 When working in the terminal, you'll want to make sure you're in your demo project folder.
 If you're running a local server for local host, I recommend opening a second terminal for pushing changes to Github.

 Following the [directions](https://docs.github.com/en/get-started/quickstart/create-a-repo) on Github, create a new repository to hold your demo app's files.
+You don't need to create a new README or gitignore.
 You'll want to follow the steps for pushing an existing repository from the command line.

 If you receive `error: remote origin already exists.`, you'll first need to change the origin by running the command `git remote set-url origin <remote_url>`.
 The remote_url should be your Github repository URL.